 Shabhaye Talai Restaurant

-KhanBoom Traditional Restaurant
+Khanboom Traditional Restaurant

 Top Attractions of Qeshm

-The sunny sky, blue ocean and white sand beaches of Qeshm tempt you to do as much sightseeing as you possibly can.
+The sunny sky, blue ocean, and white sand beaches of Qeshm tempt you to do as much sightseeing as you possibly can.
 So make sure you check out the following.

-Chahkooh canyon
+Chahkooh Canyon

 Qeshm’s Star Valley